OlivierSohn/hamazed/BACKLOG.md

+- when the client is computing the world, we could make audioout sleep to have more CPU available.

-- on client termination, sound should closegracefully, i.e fade out.
+- on client termination, sound should close gracefully, i.e fade out.
 - add a keyboard so that players can play music collaboratively: the note should transit through the server before being played so that both players have the latency.

-- make a separate cabal just for audio bindings, with no dependency on imj.prelude

-- CI build :
-on ubuntu 14, libstdc++ is missing or bad.
-TODO locate it, maybe add the folder to extra-lib-dirs And maybe we need to pass -static-libstdc++

 - on linux glfw (or is it due to the graphic driver?), some fonts are too big.